DistributedRPS/DistRPS/README.md

 run:

      export FLASK_APP=load_balancer.py
-     export ENV=<the variable from the table above that suits the environment>
+     export ENV=<the value from the table above that suits the environment>

      flask run --host=0.0.0.0